 Making modifications and alterations to your theme through child themes is a widely accepted (and recommended) best practice.
 Think about it this way: if you mess up the first time you can always try again.
-Aside from this prominent benefit, child themes hold much importance to your WordPress site’s maintenance and development.
+Aside from this prominent benefit, child themes are important to your WordPress site’s maintenance and development.

 Eliminate the Risk of Losing Modifications

-Making changes to your parent theme (the original theme files) means that when you update the theme, the changes will be lost.
-This leaves you in a dead end state of sorts; if you update the theme you lose all of the modifications but if you don’t update the theme you’ll have bugs residing on your site that could be affecting it negatively.
+Making changes to your parent theme (the original theme files) means that the changes will be lost when you update the theme.
+This leaves you in a dead-end state of sorts; if you update the theme you lose all of the modifications but if you don’t update the theme you’ll have bugs residing on your site that could be affecting it negatively.

-It’s arguable that you can simply copy-paste the code associated with the modifications into your parent theme once it’s done updating.
-Although that’s entirely possible, why spend time locating the modifications you made and copy-paste them into the updated theme files every single time you update your theme?
+You can copy-paste the code associated with the modifications into your parent theme once it’s done updating.
+Although that’s entirely possible, why spend time locating the modifications you made and copy-paste them into the updated theme files every time you update your theme?
 It’s an easy yet fallible process.

 This is where the importance of child themes is first realized.
-By using child themes, you can retain all of the modifications and safely update your site’s theme.
+Using child themes, you can retain all the modifications and safely update your site’s theme.

 Maintain Code Organization

 As discussed above, child themes are actively inherited from parent themes.
 Any changes you make to the child theme remain there (what happens in child themes stays in child themes!) and are easier to track because it’ll only have a few hundred lines of code (in the most aggressive circumstances) as opposed to a few thousand.

 As you can most likely tell by now, there are no disadvantages to using child themes.
 In all actuality, they safeguard your site from accidental bugs.